Beilinson-Kato and Beilinson-Flach elements, Coleman-Rubin-Stark classes, Heegner points and the Perrin-Riou Conjecture: Summary of Contents and Background

 All this combined with the results of \cite{kbbCMabvar} allows us to prove Theorem~\ref{thm:introPRColemanPR} below, which establishes an explicit link between the Coleman-Rubin-Stark elements and Heegner points.
 Let $A$ be an abelian variety which has complex multiplication by an order of a CM field $K$ whose index in the maximal order is prime to $p$ and defined over the maximal totally real subfield $K_+$ of $K$.
 We assume that $A$ has good ordinary reduction at every prime above $p$, that the prime $p$ is unramified in $K_+/\QQ$ and that $A$ verifies the non-anomaly hypothesis (\ref{eqn:hna}) at $p$.
 One may than associate $A$ a Hilbert modular CM form $\phi$ on $\textup{Res}_{K_+/\QQ}\,\textup{GL}_2$ of weight $2$.
 See Section~\ref{subsec:CMabvarPRStark} for a detailed discussion of these objects.

-We will assume that there exists a degree one prime of $K_+$ above $p$ (however, it should be possible to get around of this assumption with more work).
+We will assume that there exists a degree one prime of $K_+$ above $p$ (we believe that it should be possible to get around of this assumption with more work).
 Let $\langle\,,\,\rangle$ denote the $p$-adic height pairing introduced in Definition~\ref{def:heightparing} and \emph{assume that it is non-zero}.
 Denote by $\frak{C}$ the Coleman-Rubin-Stark element associated to the CM form $\phi$ (that is given as in Definition~\ref{def:ColemanRS}). \begin{thm} If the Hecke $L$-series of the associated to CM form $\phi$ vanishes to exact order $1$ at $s=1$, then the Coleman-Rubin-Stark class $\frak{C}$ is non-trivial and we have

-where $P_\phi$ is a Heegner point on $A$ and $\log_{\omega^*}$ is a Bloch-Kato logarithm. \end{thm} See Theorem~\ref{thm:maincolemanRSheegnerPR} below for a more precise version of this statement.
+where $P_\phi$ is a Heegner point on $A$ and $\log_\omega$ is a certain coordinate of the Bloch-Kato logarithm $($with respect to a suitably chosen N\'eron differential form$)$ given as in $($\ref{eqn:logomegadefine}$)$ below. \end{thm} See Theorem~\ref{thm:maincolemanRSheegnerPR} below for a more precise version of this statement.
 We remark that Burungale and Disegni~\cite{burungaledisegni} recently proved the generic non-triviality of $p$-adic heights.
 Relying on this result, one may generically by-pass this hypothesis for the twisted variants of Theorem~\ref{thm:introPRColemanPR}. \begin{rem} We were informed by D. Disegni that in a future version of \cite{burungaledisegni}, the authors will be proving a complementary version of the formula in Theorem~\ref{thm:introPRColemanPR}, which will express the right hand side in terms of the special values of a suitable $p$-adic $L$-function. \end{rem}